 Each year in late January or early February, the MPILCC Conference attracts nearly 50 employers for on-site interviews, Table Talk (an informal networking session), or resume solicitation.
 From nearly fifteen hundred student registrants, about 275 students representing almost 40 law schools attend the conference.
 The conference is free to employers and students.

 Loyola Patent Law Interview Program

-Each year, roughly 120 employers, 190 law schools, and 1,700 law students from across the country participated in the program.
-The program is entirely pre-selected, which means that students submit resumes and transcripts to bid on interviews with the employers they are interested in, and employers then review the materials of the students who bid on them and select the students they wish to interview at the program.
-Last year, approximately half of the participating students were selected for interviews.
+Each year, well over 100 employers, 150 law schools, and 1,000 law students from across the country participated in the program.
+The program is entirely pre-selected, which means that students submit resumes and transcripts to bid on interviews with the employers they are interested in, and employers then review the submitted materials to select the students they wish to interview at the program.
+Historically, approximately half of the participating students are selected for at least one interview.
 Students with undergraduate or graduate degrees in engineering or a technical science should consider registering for the program.